 - Naturalistic Intelligence

 Those with strong musical-rhythmic intelligence are really good at pinpointing patterns, especially among different types of sound.
 They often think in patterns and rhythms and tend to excel in musical composition and have the ability to play musical instruments really well.
-They also have a superior capability to remember songs and melodies.
+They also have a strong ability to remember songs and melodies.

-People with strong visual-spatial intelligence are excel in visualizing.
+People with strong visual-spatial intelligence are really good at visualizing.
 They tend to have a good sense of direction and will likely succeed in marketing because of their ability to bring life to marketing messages through the use of visuals.
 Let’s say your brand conducts market research on the ways your customers use your product.
 A person with strong visual-spatial intelligence can take your market research and use it to build an effective infographic.

 Those with this type of intelligence tend to enjoy writing and reading and are good at putting puzzles together.
-They also excel in simplifying complex information.
+They also excel in being able to simplify complex information.

-A person with strong linguistic-verbal intelligence has prominent writing and reading skills.
-They tend to use fancy words when writing and speaking and are really good at memorizing information, which makes perform well when taking tests.
+A person with strong linguistic-verbal intelligence excels in writing and reading.
+They tend to use fancy words when writing and speaking and are really good at memorizing information, which makes them good at taking tests.
 If you have strong linguistic-verbal intelligence, you’re probably good at debating because of your ability to give persuasive speeches.
-Your persuasiveness capabilities along with your proficiency in explaining things really well would make you a great marketer or lawyer.
+Your persuasiveness capabilities, along with your ability to explain things really well, would make you a great marketer or lawyer.

 Those with strong bodily-kinesthetic intelligence are really good at physical activity because of their enhanced physical control capabilities.
-They usually have a passion for dancing and sports.
+They usually excel in dancing and sports.
 They also tend to be hands-on and enjoy creating things.
 As far as memory recall, those with this intelligence tend to learn better by doing rather than hearing or seeing.